Summoner-Network/starter-template/README.md

 * Create `test_server.py`
 * Create `test_server_config.json`
-* Launch the server using the installed Summoner Protocol codebase
+* Launch the server using the installed Summoner core package
 * Generate `test_ElectronServer.log`

 You should see no import errors in `test_server.py`.
 In particular, this line should be recognized: